nsu-ai-team/chunker/README.md

 # Chunker
-Chunker for russian and english (and other lamg==nguages, if you have a dataset)
+Chunker for russian and english (and other languages, if you have a dataset)

 ## Getting Started